Rococcoon/etch-a-sketch/README.md

 the user will have the option to download the file locally, or to delete it from local storage.

-The etch a steck will have options for color, eraser, grid size, reset and save.
+The etch a sketch will have options for color, eraser, grid size, reset and save.

 ### Main Features

-* **Etch a Stech**
+* **Etch a Sketch**
   * This is the main feature, that users will interact with
-  * It will be a grid, and when mouse click and hover events occur, the color of the grid square will change, allowing users to create an image
+  * It will be a grid, and when the mouse click and hover events occur, the color of the grid square will change, allowing users to create an image
 * **Save button**
-  * For the images created.
+  * This button is for the images created.
 When the user has completed their masterpiece, they will be able to press a button that will call a function to create a png from the div, and save it to local storage.
 * **Download button**
-  * For the images will also be a feature, they will query the local storage for the saved png, and transfer the file to the users storage.
+  * For the images there will also be a feature, they will query the local storage for the saved png, and transfer the file to the users storage.
 * **Project Gallery**
   * The web page will feature a project gallery based on the saved images from